JeremyBYU/polylidar/README.md

 * Optional - 3D Triangle Filtering
   * normalVector ([double, double, double]) - NOT IMPLEMENTED.
 Currently fixed to [0,0,1].
 The normal vector of the planar mesh(s) you desire to extract.
   * normalThresh (double) - Any triangle whose `abs(normalVector * triangleNormal) > normalThresh` is filtered
   * zThresh (double) - Normal filtering is ignored if the the "height" of a triangle is less than zThresh.
-Parameter to hep noisy pontclouds
+Parameter to reduce filtering in noisy pointclouds.
 * Optional - Plane Filtering
   * minTriangles (int) - Any planar mesh who has less than this quantity of triangles will not be returned
-* Optional - Triangle Filtering by Clas (4th Dimension)
+* Optional - Triangle Filtering by Class (4th Dimension)
   * allowedClass (double) - Will filter out triangles whose vertices are not classified the same as allowedClass

 What are the outputs?